 Rick Folbaum anchors the CBS46 News at 4, 6 & 11pm and CBS46 News at 9pm on Peachtree TV.

 Rick comes to CBS46 from CNN, where he was an anchor for CNN International.
 Prior to that, he spent 5 years as the primary anchor at CBS O+O WFOR TV in Miami.
-There, Rick anchored live, hours long coverage of the deadly, 2017 shooting spree at Fort Lauderdale/Hollywood International Airport, for which he received an Emmy nomination.
+There, Rick anchored live, hours long coverage of the 2018 massacre at Stoneman Douglas High School in Parkland, communicating live via text with one of the students hiding from the shooter.
+Rick also lead coverage of the 2017 shooting spree at Fort Lauderdale/Hollywood International Airport, for which he received an Emmy nomination.
 He was on the air as South Florida's Cuban exile community woke to the news of Fidel Castro’s death, leading CBS Miami’s special coverage of Castro’s funeral days later.

 In June 2016, Rick was one of the first journalists on the scene of the Pulse Nightclub massacre, field anchoring his newscasts live from Orlando for several days after that horrific event.
 Rick and his colleagues earned an Emmy award for best “Team Coverage.”
 Rick traveled to Cuba in August 2015 to cover the historic re-opening of the US embassy in Havana.
 He returned the following month to report on Pope Francis’s first ever trip to the island nation.
 Rick won a 2017 Emmy for his series of reports spotlighting South Florida’s Holocaust survivor community, including his profile of Ben Ferencz, the last surviving Nuremberg prosecutor.